College Budgeting: How To Cut Down Unnecessary Spending

 Figure Out The Necessities For The Weeknd

-How much do you need to spend on lodging, gas money, things to eat, etc. Like before, these are the things you definitely need to plan for first and foremost.
+How much do you need to spend on lodging, gas money, things to eat, etc?
+Like before, these are the things you definitely need to plan for first and foremost.
 When going away for the weekend you have to make sure that you can afford the necessities before you splurge on the wants.

 Figure Out The Wants Of The Weekend

-What do you want to do during this weekend?
+What do you want to do during the weekend?
 Do you want to see a movie, go shopping, see a play?
 Plan your weekend, this cuts down the possibility of spontaneity, but sometimes you just need to be more aware of your plans.

 Withdraw That Set Amount Of Cash

 This is your cash for the trip, this is all you have to your name for this event.
 Spending cash takes a lot more guts than swiping a debit card.
 If you are forced to take out your wallet, count to the number given to you, and give your money to a cashier, you will most likely think before you spend.
-Counting cash is so much harder than swiping your credit card, and honestly it’s just much easier to balance cash versus your card.
+Counting cash is so much harder than swiping your credit card, and honestly, it's just much easier to balance cash versus your card.

 Take Your Card With You, But Only Use It For Dire Emergencies

-At first I was going to suggest leaving your card behind, but honestly that would just be irresponsible behavior.
+At first, I was going to suggest leaving your card behind, but honestly, that would just be irresponsible behavior.
 Put your card in an out of sight place (such as the glove compartment) and only touch the card for emergencies.
 If you budgeted correctly there should be no use of your card during the weekend.

 College Budgeting: Get A Part-Time Job Or Side Hustle

-Get An On Campus Job
+Get An On-Campus Job

-During my time at the University of Central Arkansas I had a few on campus jobs and I loved them.
+During my time at the University of Central Arkansas, I had a few on-campus jobs and I loved them.
 They paid pretty well and they were obviously close to where I lived because I always lived pretty close to campus while I went to college at UCA.
-There are so many on campus job options from work-study programs to working in the cafeteria.
+There are so many on-campus job options from work-study programs to working in the cafeteria.
 I really suggest trying to get an on-campus job first before you try to get any other type of job as they are more likely to work around your busy student schedule.
 There are so many job opportunities on campus so look and ask around.

-Get An Off Campus Job
+Get An Off-Campus Job

 Do this with a lot of caution, and try to work in a place where other students are also working.
 It is important that your boss respect that you are a student first.
-You don’t want a job to cause more stress than neccessary while in college!
+You don't want a job to cause more stress than necessary while in college!
 There are probably tons of jobs in your college town that hire college students, all you have to do is ask around and see who is hiring.
-I love sites like Indeed for anything job search related.
+I love sites like Indeed for anything job search-related.

 I am not going to lie to you as side hustles/jobs go, blogging is pretty difficult.
-It’s not easy to figure out what you want to talk about, find your audience, and then stick with it.
+It's not easy to figure out what you want to talk about, find your audience, and then stick with it.
 It can be pretty lonely, but it is also such a rewarding opportunity and it can be monetized effectively.
-It takes a lot of time and sticking to your guts, but with the right support system it is definitely easy to get in the right direction.
-With blogging there are so many avenues of monetization that open up such as selling your products and hosting events.
+It takes a lot of time and sticking to your guts, but with the right support system, it is definitely easy to get in the right direction.
+With blogging, there are so many avenues of monetization that open up such as selling your products and hosting events.
 The possibilities are literally endless.